-To check for updates for other software programs and devices that do not appear in Windows Update, go to the software publisher's or manufacturer's website.
+To check for updates for other software programs and devices, go to the publisher's or manufacturer's website.

-Here's how to get updates for Windows and other Microsoft programs at the same time, including updates for Microsoft Office (Word, Outlook , Excel, PowerPoint , and more) as well as new Microsoft software: In the left pane of Windows Update, click Change settings.
-Then, under Microsoft Update, select the Give me updates for Microsoft products and check for new optional Microsoft software when I update Windows check box.
-If you're already using Microsoft Update, which works with Windows automatic updating, Windows Update will automatically open and display your update status.
+To see how to get updates for Windows and other Microsoft programs at the same time, including updates for Microsoft Office (Word, Outlook, Excel, PowerPoint, and more), go to the Microsoft Update website.
+If you're already using Microsoft Update, which works with Windows automatic updating, Windows Update in Control Panel will automatically open and display your update status.

-Some programs, such as antivirus or spyware monitoring programs, provide a link to check for updates from within the program or have subscription services that can notify you when new updates are available.
-It's a good practice to check for updates for your security-related programs first, and then for the programs or devices you use most often.
-If you use Windows Defender, see Keep Windows Defender definitions up to date for more information.
+Some programs, such as antivirus or spyware monitoring programs, provide a link to check for updates from within the program.
+Some software publishers also offer subscription services and can notify you when new updates are available.
+It's a good idea to check for updates for your security-related programs first, and then for the programs or devices you use most often.